automl/neps/README.md

 ### Tutorials

-Interactive notebooks that run in Google Colab with no local setup:
+Interactive notebooks that run in Google Colab:

 | Tutorial | What it covers | Run |
 |----------|----------------|-----|